WGribaa/mnist-reader/README.md

 For the EMNIST dataset, you must also keep the "*-mapping.txt" file in the same folder as the others.

 Upcoming functionalities :
-- Filter to show only selected characters (or figures).
 - Sorting 0->Z and Z->0.
 - Another view that shows multiple images at once.
 - Saving single or multiple images into PNG, JPG or both types files.